rojo-rbx/rojo.space/docs/installation.md

     The plugin will show errors in the Roblox Studio output window if there is a version mismatch.

 ## VS Code Extension
-If you use Visual Studio Code, you can install [the Rojo VS Code extension](https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo), which will install both halves of Rojo for you.
-It even has a nifty UI to sync files and start/stop the Rojo server!
+If you use Visual Studio Code, you can install [the Rojo VS Code extension](https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo), which allows for both halves to work within Visual Studio Code, with a nifty UI to sync files and start/stop the Rojo server!

+**The VS Code extension does not add `rojo` to your system PATH.
+In order to use Rojo from the terminal, you'll need to install the CLI separately.**

 ## Installing the CLI